Often people view a discovery meeting as just another chance at a sales pitch, but is this the case? In short, no!

 I’ve lost track of the number of times that people attend these meetings expecting a long-winded sales pitch.
 Only to be surprised about the outcome.

+So, what is a discovery meeting?
 Think of the meeting as a fact-finding mission.
 By getting a clearer picture of your goals, we can understand what services are the best fit.
 The meeting also provides the opportunity to decide whether the partnership is worth exploring further.

-Preparing for the meeting: Questions to consider
+Preparing the discovery meeting agenda: Questions to consider

 The discovery meeting is a chance for both sides to share information.
 It’s a great opportunity for you to discover how it works in Inspeerity.
 So, get those questions ready.
 It’s also the time Inspeerity discovers more about you.
 Expect to talk about the following areas.